simple555a/yaber/README.md

 Todo
 --------------------------------------------------------------------------------

+- Bug with running go generate for the example.

 - Need to improve the tests (more test cases and test errors).

 - Is there a max size for a single go source file?
 Perform a more extensive test,